Kinsa/django-events-calendar/README.rst

 Setup the Project For the Application
 =====================================

-Add to the project's settings file tuple of INSTALLED_APPS:
+Add to the `INSTALLED_APPS` tuple in the project's settings file:

 ::